ShubhamNR007/My-Website/src/content/blog/My PortSwigger SQL Injection (SQLi) Journey/index.md

 1. **Verify manually.** Confirm the vulnerability with Burp.
 Understand the app’s responses.
 2. **Automate carefully.** Scripts became reproducible experiments: they logged every step, handled transient errors, and included clear comments about intent and safe use.

 My automation work never replaced manual testing; it amplified it.
-Scripts let me iterate faster and forced me to think about edge cases I might otherwise ignore: HTML encoding differences, pagination quirks, or unexpected server-side normalization.
+Scripts let me iterate faster and forced me to think about edge cases I might otherwise ignore.

 ---